-- A set of qualitative tools (FGD guides for maternal health, child health, adolescents, and people with disabilities) in English and Lao. - Information about the project or other information as needed or requested.

-- Co-developed templates of the analysis matrix, report format, and PowerPoint format needed. - Feedback or input as requested. - Approval on all final documents (final implementation plan, training agenda, revisions post-pilot, analysis output, other TBD).
+- A set of quantitative tools (household survey, women's survey, and men's survey) in English and Lao. - Information about the project or other information as needed or requested. - Co-developed templates of the analysis tables, report format, and PowerPoint format needed. - Feedback or input as requested. - Approval on all final documents (final implementation plan, training agenda, revisions post-pilot, analysis output, other TBD).